top of page

 Carnet

-We believe that some CSCC members will need a Carnet, whilst others may not, but we can make no cast iron guarantees.
+We believe that some CSCC members may need a Carnet, whilst others may not, but we can make no cast iron guarantees.
 We are at the mercy of officials on both sides of the channel, as has always been the case.
-If you choose to travel without a Carnet, then provided the fine does not exceed 300 Euros and you are not turned back, then this is still quicker and cheaper than dealing with a Carnet!

 A Chambers of Commerce may well 'sell' you a Carnet, but just because they will, doesn't mean you should.
-A Carnet is not a guarantee of trouble free border crossing, although it could well help based on last years experience, but is an expense and takes extra time to apply and visit a centre on each side of the channel.
+A Carnet is not a guarantee of trouble free border crossing, it is an expense and takes extra time to apply and visit a centre on each side of the channel.

 A definition of what a Carnet is, can be found further down this page.